Big Five game

-In Africa, the Big Five game animals are the lion, leopard, black rhinoceros, African bush elephant, and African buffalo.
+In Africa, the Big Five game animals are the lion, leopard, rhinoceros, elephant, and African buffalo.
+The term was coined by big-game hunters to refer to the five most difficult animals in Africa to hunt on foot, but is now more widely used by game viewing tourists and safari tour operators.
 They are examples of charismatic megafauna, featuring prominently in popular culture, and are among the most famous of Africa's large animals.
-The term was coined by big-game hunters, and refers to the five most difficult animals in Africa to hunt on foot but is now more widely used by game viewing tourists and safari tour operators.

 The 1990 and later releases of South African rand banknotes feature a different big-five animal on each denomination.
-Countries where all can be found include Angola, Botswana, Eswatini, Kenya, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, the Democratic Republic of the Congo, Zambia and Zimbabwe.
+Countries where all can be found include Angola, Botswana, Chad, the Democratic Republic of the Congo, Ethiopia, Eswatini, Kenya, Malawi, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.

 Species

 Elephant

-The African bush elephant (Loxodonta africana) and African forest elephant (Loxodonta cyclotis) are the largest land-based animals.
+The African bush elephant (Loxodonta africana) is the largest extant land-based animal.
+The only other extant elephant native to Africa is the critically endangered African forest elephant (Loxodonta cyclotis), which is the smallest of the three elephant species.
 Elephants are herbivores with thick, almost hairless skin; a long, flexible, prehensile trunk; upper incisors forming long, curved, ivory tusks; and large, fan-shaped ears.
-Elephants are difficult to hunt because, despite their large size, they are able to hide in thick bush and are more likely to charge than the other Big Five species.
+Elephants are difficult to hunt because, despite their large size, they are able to hide in thick bush and are more likely to charge than the other Big Five game animals.
 They become aggressive when their young are threatened.

 Rhinoceros

-The black rhinoceros (Diceros bicornis) and white rhinoceros (Ceratotherium simum) are large herbivores with two upright horns on their nasal bridge.
+The black rhinoceros (Diceros bicornis) and the white rhinoceros (Ceratotherium simum) are large herbivores with two upright horns on their nasal bridge.
 The black rhino is classified as critically endangered and the white rhino as near threatened, and both are subject to extensive poaching.
 Among big-five game hunters, the black rhinoceros is more highly prized.
+The current existing rhinos throughout the savanna are southern white rhinoceros, eastern black rhinoceros, south-western black rhinoceros and south-central black rhinoceros.